m-anshu/tcp-chatroom/README.md

 - RSA encryption for secure message transmission
 - User interface for easy interaction
 - Support for multiple clients connecting to a single server
-- Ability to send messages to all connected clients
-- Option to send private messages to specific users

 ## Installation